Stegoceras: Ontogenetic changes

-In 2011, Ryan Schott and colleagues made a more comprehensive analysis of cranial dome ontogeny in S. validum.
+In 2011, Schott and colleagues made a more comprehensive analysis of cranial dome ontogeny in S. validum.
 The study found that the parietosquamosal shelf conserved the arrangement of ornamentation throughout growth, and that vascularity of the frontoparietal domes decreased with size.
 It also found that dome shape and size was strongly correlated with growth, and that growth was allometric (in contrast to isometric) from flat to domed, supporting Ornatotholus as a juvenile Stegoceras.
 They also hypothesized that this model of dome growth, with dramatic changes from juvenile to adult, was the common developmental trajectory of pachycephalosaurs.
 These researchers noted that though Williamson and Carr's observation that the supratemporal fenestrae closed with age was generally correct, there was still a high degree of individual variation in the size of these fenestrae, regardless of the size of the frontoparietal, and this feature may therefore have been independent of ontogeny.

 A 2012 study by Schott and Evans found that the number and shape of the individual nodes on the squamosal shelf of the examined S. validum skulls varied considerably, and that this variability does not seem to correlate with ontogenic changes, but was due to individual variation.
 These researchers found no correlation between the width of supratemporal fenestrae and the size of the squamosal.